ishkanan/pytooth/README.md

 This library depends on many system packages and Python modules.
 The sections below describe each set of dependencies in detail.

 ## Packages: System
-The table below lists the packages for an Ubuntu 16.04 (Xenial) system.
+The table below lists the packages for an Ubuntu 18.04 (Bionic) system.
 The names will most likely differ for non-Ubuntu distributions.
 Documentation contributions are welcome!

 **Package** | **Description**
 --- | ---
 bluez | Bluetooth stack for Linux.
-Must use version 5.43 or above due to fatal bug in earlier versions dbus-x11 | X-11 dependencies for DBus gobject-introspection | Dependency for **pygobject** libasound2-plugins | Allows ALSA to play/capture audio via PulseAudio libcairo2-dev | Dependency for **pygobject** libdbus-1-dev | Dependency for **dbus-python** libdbus-glib-1-dev | Dependency for **dbus-python** libffi-dev | Dependency for **pygobject** libgirepository1.0-dev | Dependency for **pygobject** libsndfile1-dev | Dependency for **libsbc** portaudio19-dev | Dependency for **pyaudio** pulseaudio | Advanced sound server for Linux python3-cairo-dev | Dependency for **pygobject** python3-cairo-dev | Dependency for **pygobject** python3-dev | Dependency for **pygobject** and **dbus-python** python3-gi | Dependency for **pygobject**
+Minimum version 5.43 or above due to fatal bug in earlier versions dbus-x11 | X-11 dependencies for DBus gobject-introspection | Dependency for **pygobject** libasound2-dev | Dependency for **pyalsaaudio** libcairo2-dev | Dependency for **pygobject** libdbus-1-dev | Dependency for **dbus-python** libdbus-glib-1-dev | Dependency for **dbus-python** libffi-dev | Dependency for **pygobject** libgirepository1.0-dev | Dependency for **pygobject** libsndfile1-dev | Dependency for **libsbc** python3-cairo-dev | Dependency for **pygobject**
+python3-dev | Dependency for **pygobject** and **dbus-python** python3-gi | Dependency for **pygobject**